FantingHeish/Deep-Learing_Remaining-Useful-Life/README.md

 3. Convert time-series data into input sequences using a sliding window approach
 4. Normalize each sequence

-### 🧠 Models Evaluated
+### 🧠 Model Development & Evaluation
-**💡 Development Architectures：**
+**💡 Model Architectures：**
-Four deep learning architectures were implemented and evaluated:
+Four deep learning architectures were implemented and evaluated
 1. LSTM Multi-step
 2. LSTM Autoencoder
 3. LSTM Seq2Seq
 4. Transformer

-**📊 Evaluation Metrics**
+**📊 Evaluation Metrics：**
-To provide a comprehensive evaluation, the following metrics were used:
+To provide a comprehensive evaluation, the following metrics were used
 1. MAE / Median AE
 2. RMSE
 3. R² Score